On this page:

 A minimum percentage of the land must be set aside for a garden area at ground level in accordance with the table below.

-Table 5: Minimum garden area requirement
+Table 7: Minimum garden area requirement

 The decision to exempt the minimum garden area requirement in the GRZ must be based on the strategic outcomes being sought by the PPF and MPS.
-For example, it may be appropriate to exempt the minimum garden area requirement in the GRZ where a planning authority is seeking to recognise existing development conditions or to promote a denser urban form of housing than currently exists to achieve other housing objectives.
+For example, it may be appropriate to exempt the minimum garden area requirement in the GRZ where a planning authority is seeking to recognise existing development conditions or to promote a denser urban form of housing than currently exists to achieve housing growth objectives.

 Minimum subdivision area